Centre for Ancient Cultural Heritage and Environment

 What makes the group unique in the field?

 This research group brings the largest concentration of leading and emerging researchers from Ancient History – including archaeology, art history, cultural heritage preservation, papyrology, philology and cultural history – into dialogue with leading scientists from biology, environmental sciences, geography and planning, and the social sciences.
 This will be the only university research centre of its kind in Australia.

 National and international profile and standing

 With a number of recent strategic appointments, including four ARC Future Fellows, MQ leads Australia in Ancient History and Ancient Archaeology.
-The Centre’s membership features researchers of international standing, with reputations as research leaders in their field, and their innovative research seeks to bridge the gap between the sciences and humanities: Sheedy (director of the Australian Centre for Numismatic Studies), Neil (Late Antiquity/Byzantine studies), Laurence (archaeology of ancient cities), and Gore (an expert in measuring elemental and mineralogical compositions of ancient objects).
+The Centre’s membership features researchers of international standing, with reputations as research leaders in their field, and their innovative research seeks to bridge the gap between the sciences and humanities: Sheedy (director of the Australian Centre for Numismatic Studies), Neil (Late Antiquity/Byzantine studies), Laurence (archaeology of ancient cities), and Gore (a leading environmental scientist and expert in spectrometry or the measuring of light which can be applied to dating ancient objects).
 The Centre leadership includes: